 Finally, it’s time to grout the backsplash.
-For the best results, do this immediately after setting the tile.
-If that’s not possible, just make sure you grout within 24 hours of setting the tile.
+For the best results, you’ll need to do this immediately after setting the tile.
+If that’s not possible, just grout within 24 hours of setting the tile.

-Carefully spread the grout into each joint, going over in multiple directions if necessary.
+Remember: easy does it, so carefully spread the grout into each joint.
+You can go over the grout in multiple directions if necessary.

-After you’re done with a small area, clean off the excess with a damp sponge using a circular motion.
+After you’ve finished grouting a small area, clean off the excess with a damp sponge using a circular motion.